 “100 Things 1% Better”

 Clive’s reputation as an innovative leader is driven by his determined approach to challenge the traditional school of thought and find new, different ways of operating.
-In ‘Change Thinking’ he highlights where his inspiration for change originated and illustrates how effective change creates an inspiring and engaging culture off the field as well as impacting performance on the field.
+In ‘Change Thinking’ he highlights were his inspiration for change originated and illustrates how effective change creates an inspiring and engaging culture off the field as well as impacting performance on the field.

 To enquire about and book Sir Clive Woodward please contact PROMOTIVATE Speakers Agency, London office on +44 (0)20 788711829